isc-projects/kea/doc/sphinx/arm/admin.rst

 The kea-admin Tool
 ==================

 To manage the databases, Kea provides the ``kea-admin`` tool.
-It is able to initialize a new backend, check its version number, perform a backend upgrade, and dump lease data to a text file.
+It can initialize a new backend, check its version number, perform a backend upgrade, and dump lease data to a text file.

 ``kea-admin`` takes two mandatory parameters: ``command`` and